About child protection

 Child Safety is dedicated to protecting children and young people who have been harmed or are at risk of harm.

 It is immaterial how harm to a child or young person is caused.
-A child is assessed to be in need of protection, if they have suffered significant harm, are suffering significant harm, or are at risk of suffering significant harm and
+A child is assessed to be in need of protection, if they have suffered significant harm, are suffering significant harm, or are at risk of suffering significant harm and do not have a parent able and willing to protect them from harm.

 The role of Child Safety in protecting children and young people is to: